Fresh Tech News on Biett Hub Endanang

 Data Privacy

-AI systems rely on vast amounts of data, raising concerns about the privacy of personal information.
-Ensuring robust data protection measures, including anonymization and encryption, is essential to safeguard individuals’ privacy.
+Because AI depends on large volumes of data, concerns about personal privacy arise.
+Strong data protection — including anonymization and encryption — is necessary to protect individuals’ private information.

 Informed Consent

-When collecting and using data for AI, obtaining informed consent from individuals is critical.
-People should be aware of how their data will be used and have the option to opt out or delete their data if they choose.
+Collecting and using data for AI requires gaining informed consent from people.
+Individuals should understand how their data will be used and have options to opt out or request deletion.

 Ethical Decision-Making in AI